jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 **2. Basic commands**

 .. note::
-   When you have the *paired-end reads* in 2 files you should *always processed them together*, not one at a time.
+   When you have the **paired-end reads** in 2 files you should **always processed them together**, not one at a time.

+   In the commands provided below don't forget to add the full path of your ``fastq.gz`` files.

 .. code-block:: bash

     # Trim adapters when present in the raw sequence reads
+    # For this example we will use a fasta file containing all adapters (adapters.fasta) that should be located in ~/bbmap/resources
     $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=clean1.fastq out2=clean2.fastq ref=adapters.fasta ktrim=r k=23 mink=11 hdist=1 tpe tbo

     # Trim sequences based on a Phred score (you can also try trimq=20)